AnthonySuper/train_track/README.md

 In fact, for very simple tracking, those are probably better.
 However, that has some limitations:

-1. Doesn't fully work with collections: a has\_many is going to cause severe trouble for your code, since some methods will trigger before\_update and after\_update, while others won't.
+1. Doesn't fully work with collections: a `has_many` is going to cause severe trouble for your code, since some methods will trigger `before_update` and `after_update`, while others won't.

 2. Will run on records updated by automated tasks, when you probably care more about what users are doing